 This is an extraordinary opportunity for prospective students interested in the Dartmouth Geisel School of Medicine to engage directly with our medical students to conduct service and outreach with the urban underserved.
 Selected applicants will have the cost of their flight and lodging covered through the Office of Diversity, Inclusion, and Community Engagement.

 Dartmouth’s Urban Health Scholars have the exciting opportunity to explore New Orleans during our week-long spring break trip which takes place the third week of March each year.
-The next trip is scheduled from Saturday, March 9th – Friday, March 15th, 2019.
+The next trip is scheduled from Saturday, March 14th – Wednesday, March 18th, 2020, subject to students' input.

-During the week, our group of first-year medical students is hosted at the home of Darrell Solet, MD, an alumnus of Dartmouth Medical School and SIU’s MEDPREP program.
+During the week, our group of first-year medical students have the opportunity to shadow Darrell Solet, MD, an alumnus of Dartmouth Medical School and SIU’s MEDPREP program.
 He is an amazing teacher and provides clinical shadowing experiences for each participant in cardiology.
 We also establish direct service opportunities where we learn about the health care needs and the social determinants of health of underserved patient communities in NOLA.
 As future physicians, through these direct experiences, we strive to raise our awareness and skill set to ultimately best serve the urban underserved.
 We also explore the deep culture and history of the city.

 To learn more about this exciting opportunity to engage with our Urban Health Scholars on their spring break in New Orleans, check out past trip reports here.
 For additional information, please contact Shawn O’Leary, Urban Health Scholar Advisor, at 603.339.2686 or via email at firstname.lastname@example.org.